nprapps/clerk/README.md

 Project secrets should **never** be stored in ``app_config.py`` or anywhere else in the repository.
 They will be leaked to the client if you do.
 Instead, always store passwords, keys, etc. in environment variables and document that they are needed here in the README.

 Any environment variable that starts with ``$PROJECT_SLUG_`` will be automatically loaded when ``app_config.get_secrets()`` is called.

+## Connecting to Slack

+To connect Clerk to your Slack, you will need to create an [incoming webhook](https://api.slack.com/incoming-webhooks) and copy the webhook endpoint to an environment variable called `clerk_WEBHOOK`.

 ## Deploy to EC2